All Resources

 Model SupportClaude (Anthropic)75+ providers: Claude, GPT, Gemini, Ollama (local), Groq

-Context Window1M tokensDepends on chosen model
+Context WindowDepends on model and planDepends on chosen model

 Multi-file EditsYes (parallel subagent coordination)Yes (serial tool calls)